 When you want your spouse to listen to you, you need to be nice and polite.
 Listening really goes both ways.

-He’ll respond to you better when you’re attentive and loving, not being condescending or attacking.
+He’ll respond to you better when you’re attentive and loving, not being condescending or attacking his voice.

 Remember to stay calm.